osteel/dime/README.md

 #### Receive

 This operation is for transactions where you receive a cryptoasset in exchange for nothing.
-This happens when someone gifts you some crypto, for instance, or when you get an airdrop.
+This happens when someone gifts you some crypto, for instance, or when you get or claim an airdrop.

 `receive` transactions require values for the `Market value`, `Received asset`, and `Received quantity` columns.